 The clerk shall immediately notify parties involved of the entry of judgments in felony cases, except that such notification is unnecessary in the case of a judgment entered pursuant to a plea of guilty.
 RCr 12.06.

-34. MOTION FOR NEW TRIAL ON BASIS OF NEWLY DISCOVERED EVIDENCE
+34. MOTION FOR NEW TRIAL ON THE BASIS OF NEWLY DISCOVERED EVIDENCE

-A motion for new trial on the based of newly discovered evidence shall be made within one year after the entry of judgment or at a later time if the court permits.
+A motion for a new trial on the basis of newly discovered evidence shall be made within one year after the entry of judgment or at a later time if the court permits.
 RCr 10.06.

 35. NOTICE OF JUDGMENT ORDERING EXECUTION OF JUDGMENT